adamtha/Xamarin-Forms-Starter/README.md

 # Xamarin-Forms-Starter

+> [DEPRECATED] - Please see [Xamarin Essentials](https://github.com/xamarin/Essentials) for all your cross platform essentials goodies

 This is a very simple starter project for xamarin forms used for personal projects

 This has some core projects that can be used for sharing code between different apps